Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 \subsection{Estimate}

-In order to define the proposed \textit{a posteriori} estimator $\mathscr{E}\big(u_\mathrm d^h\big)$ of the discrete defeaturing error $\left|u-u_\mathrm d^h\right|_{1,\Omega}$, let us first introduce some further notation.
+In order to define the proposed \textit{a posteriori} estimator $\mathscr{E}\big(u_\mathrm d^h\big)$ of the discrete defeaturing error $\left\|\nabla\left(u-u_\mathrm d^h\right)\right\|_{0,\Omega}$, let us first introduce some further notation.
 In the following and by abuse of notation, we use $u_\mathrm d^h$ instead of $u_0^h$ or $u_k^h$ for some $k=1,\ldots,N_f$ where $N_f \equiv N_f^{(i)}$, whenever the context is clear.
 For each $\sigma\in\Sigma$, let $d_\sigma$ be the continuous defeaturing error term, and let $d_\sigma^h$ be its discrete counterpart.
 That is, for all $k=1,\ldots,N_f$ and all $\sigma \in \Sigma^k$,

-\begin{remark} Note that for all $\sigma \in \Sigma$, the average value of $d_\sigma$ over $\sigma$ is a computable quantity as it is independent of (the unknown function) $u_\mathrm d$.
+\begin{remark} In the problem statement of Section~\ref{ss:continuouspbstatement}, we have considered $g_D\in H^{\frac{3}{2}}(\Gamma_D)$, $g\in H^{\frac{1}{2}}(\Gamma_N)$ and $f\in L^2\left(\Omega\right)$, which is a higher regularity than what is required for Poisson's problem to be well defined.
+This is justified by the fact that we need the quantities in~(\ref{eq:defdsigmah}) to be in $L^2(\sigma)$ to define the defeaturing error estimator from \cite{paper1defeaturing}. \end{remark} \begin{remark} Note that for all $\sigma \in \Sigma$, the average value of $d_\sigma$ over $\sigma$ is a computable quantity as it is independent of (the unknown function) $u_\mathrm d$.
 Indeed, using the single feature notation for simplicity, recalling the definition of $G_\mathrm p$ from (\ref{eq:Gp}) and as already observed in \cite[Remark~5.3]{paper1defeaturing},